UQ-RCC/pitschi-docs/faq-datamover.md

 Ask the Pitschi support team to check that your project collection is mounted in the required institute access cache, and that the required cache is configured in the Pitschi datamover and the Pitschi XAPI server.

-## 8. Why is the _Start a new experiment_ button disabled when I login ?

-This usually means your email address in RIMS or in AAF is different to your email in Pitschi datamover.
-View your [RIMS profile](https://rims.uq.edu.au/userprofile/) to check your **Email** in RIMS.
-Use the [AAF Validator](https://validator.aaf.edu.au/) to check your **mail** attribute in AAF.
-Contact [Pitschi support](mailto:pitschi@uq.edu.au) for advice on fixing different emails, or to check your email setting in Pitschi datamover.